AztecProtocol/engineering-designs/docs/keys-config/prd.md

 	remoteSigner?: EthRemoteSignerConfig;
 	/** Prover configuration.
 Only one prover configuration is allowed. */ prover?: ProverKeyStore;
-	/** Used for automatically funding publisher accounts */ fundingAccount?: EthAccount;
+	/** Used for automatically funding publisher accounts if there is none defined in the corresponding  ValidatorKeyStore*/ fundingAccount?: EthAccount;
 };